kua23/picoCTF/README.md

         ldr     w0, [sp, 12]
         b       .L3
 ```
-the sub command is for three components, where `#16` which denotes a constant, has to be subtracted from `sp` and be stored in ``sp``.
+the sub command is for three components, where `#16` which denotes a constant, has to be subtracted from `sp` and be stored in `sp`.
-`sp` stands for stack pointer which is a place to store the memory address of the last elemnt added to the stack.
+`sp` stands for stack pointer which is a place to store the memory address of the last element added to the stack.
 In
 ```
 str     w0, [sp, 12]